Halfback option play: Strategy and execution

 The halfback option play usually has limited success and is not commonly used, especially in the NFL.
 The play almost completely relies on the element of surprise and better coaching has resulted in defensive backs being instructed to stay in coverage until the running back with the ball crosses the line of scrimmage.
 Another reason is that the passing ability of most running backs is usually poor in relation to the passing ability of a quarterback.
 However, certain teams and players do successfully run the option one to a few times a season; used sparingly it can be effective to make a game-changing play.

-In modern professional football history a halfback has only thrown more than one touchdown in three games: halfback Paul Hornung of the Green Bay Packers threw two touchdown passes in a 1959 NFL game against the Los Angeles Rams; utility player Gene Mingo of the Denver Broncos threw two touchdowns as a halfback in an American Football League game against the Buffalo Bills in 1961; and running back Walter Payton of the Chicago Bears threw two touchdowns in a 1983 NFL game against the New Orleans Saints.
+In modern professional football history, a halfback has only thrown more than one touchdown in four games: halfback Frank Gifford of the New York Giants threw two touchdown passes in a 1954 game against the Chicago Cardinals, halfback Paul Hornung of the Green Bay Packers threw two touchdown passes in a 1959 NFL game against the Los Angeles Rams; utility player Gene Mingo of the Denver Broncos threw two touchdowns as a halfback in an American Football League (AFL) game against the Buffalo Bills in 1961; and running back Walter Payton of the Chicago Bears threw two touchdowns in a 1983 NFL game against the New Orleans Saints.

 The halfback option play is an integral part of the wildcat offense, which involves the halfback receiving a direct snap.